JamesBeckmeyer/Fast-Food-Establishments-per-Capita-Compared-to-State-Obesity-Rates/README.md

 ### API set:
  1 at anaconda powershell
  install the Flask-CORS extension using pip: pip install -U flask-cors
- cd to Database and ETL\code : python obesity_app.py
+ cd to Database and ETL\code
+ run: python obesity_app.py
  2 at web browser
  open the address http://127.0.0.1:5000